Meta Pixel The Six Most Commonly Counterfeited US Coins | Coinfully - the Best Way to Sell Coins | Free Appraisals

 Jan 5th, 2024 · 3 min read

-At Coinfully, our expert numismatists see counterfeit coins on a regular basis.
-The quality of these ranges from scarily good to laughably awful.
-In most instances, we will reject these coins but on occasion we will send them to a third-party grading service for their opinion.
+At Coinfully, our expert numismatists encounter counterfeit coins regularly.
+The quality of these fakes ranges from shockingly realistic to laughably poor.
+In most cases, we reject these counterfeits, but occasionally, we send them to a third-party grading service for verification.

 1776 Continental Dollars